 If you’re uncomfortable, you might skirt the issue.
 But talking around it only prolongs the agony and makes the situation worse.
 State your criticism succinctly, free from babbling or dropping hints.

-If you only give individuals either positive or negative feedback, people will look upon an observation as useless and not respect the feedback you are providing.
-You need to give the right balance of positive and negatives.
+If you only give individuals either positive or negative feedback, people will look upon observation as useless and not respect the feedback you are providing.
+You need to give the right balance of positives and negatives.

 Try using the feedback sandwich method: The analogy with a sandwich is made because you wedge any criticism between a positive opening and a positive ending.